Regulation

 Washington adopts seventh packaging EPR law in the US

 All three West Coast states now have extended producer responsibility for packaging laws.
-Washington’s law, the seventh in the U.S., was backed by multiple CPG and packaging trade groups.
+Washington sealed the deal shortly after Maryland became the sixth state to adopt a packaging EPR law.

 By Megan Quinn • May 17, 2025